 Researchers working in the Tojkander group

-Sari has had longstanding interest in cancer cell migration and advanced live cell imaging methods.
+Sari has had longstanding interest in actin-based structures, invasion mechanisms of cancer cells and advanced live cell imaging.
 She did her PhD studies in the Molecular Cancer Biology Program, Biomedicum Helsinki, University of Helsinki, under the supervision of Prof. Marikki Laiho and completed year 2008.
 After this she joined the Actin dynamics group of Prof. Pekka Lappalainen in the Institute of Biotechnology, University of Helsinki.
 During these studies she got Postdoctoral Researcher position of the Academy of Finland and in September 2015 received Academy Research Fellow position.
 She started her own group in the Section of Pathology, Department of Veterinary Biosciences, Faculty of Veterinary Medicine, University of Helsinki in the beginning of 2016.

 Kaisa studied biochemistry at the University of Eastern Finland.
 She did her PhD thesis in Docent Maria Vartiainen’s nuclear actin group at the Institute of Biotechnology, University of Helsinki.
 In Tojkander lab, she is studying the role of mechanosensitive signaling pathway that regulates the formation of force-producing actomyosin structures and how their regulation is altered during neoplastic progression.